ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 1. Launch Visual Studio and start a new __Background Application (IoT)__ (found in the _Templates -> C# -> Windows -> Windows IoT Core_ node).
 2. Name the application __Thingy__.
 3. Add a reference to the GrovePi libraries the same way you did in the previous labs.
-   * To install GrovePi for Windows IoT, run the following command from the __Package Manager Console__
+   * To install GrovePi for Windows IoT, ensure __thinglabs__ is the selected _Package Source_ and run the following command from the __Package Manager Console__

     ```
     Install-Package GrovePi
     ```
+    * Verify that GrovePi v1.0.7 was installed but reading the log in the Package Manager Console.

 4. Open the __StartupTask.cs__ file.
 Add the following to the __using__ statements at the top of the file.

 {% highlight csharp %}